INKLUSI LOGO Full Color Stacked - English

 Documents

-This policy brief is the result of research titled “Women’s Empowerment in Agriculture,” prepared and published by the Centre for Cooperation and Development Management at Universitas Airlangga (BKMP UNAIR) in collaboration with ‘Aisyiyah, with support from the Australia-Indonesia Partnership Towards an Inclusive Society (INKLUSI).
+This book is the result of research prepared and published by the Center on Child Protection and Wellbeing (PUSKAPA) at the University of Indonesia, as the research partner, in collaboration with the Civil Society Organisation partner, Migrant CARE, with support from the Australia-Indonesia Partnership Towards an Inclusive Society (INKLUSI).

 The information presented in this publication is the responsibility of the production team and does not represent the views of the Indonesian Government or the Australian Government.